martenlinden/Reconciliation-Tool-for-Payroll-Input-Control/README.md

-##Summary # Reconciliation-Tool-for-Payroll-Input-Control
+Reconciliation-Tool-for-Payroll-Input-Control
 PayrollGuard flags, reconciles and helps correct inconsistent or suspicious payroll input data before pay runs.
 It combines deterministic rules, fuzzy record linkage and ML-powered anomaly detection with a human-in-the-loop reconciliation UI and a clear audit trail to reduce payroll errors, rework and regulatory risk.
 PayrollGuard — Intelligent Reconciliation & Input Control Final project for the Building AI course

-Summary
+## Summary
 PayrollGuard automatically detects, links and helps reconcile inconsistent payroll input data before pay runs.
 It combines deterministic rules, fuzzy record linkage, ML anomaly detection and a human‑in‑the‑loop UI to reduce payroll errors, rework and compliance risk.

-Background
+## Background
 Which problems does your idea solve?
 How common or frequent is this problem?
 What is your personal motivation?
 Why is this topic important or interesting?

 Payroll operations routinely ingest data from many sources (HR systems, timekeeping, vendor feeds, manual edits).
 Common problems: